Allergen Awareness

 Here’s what we’ll cover in this post:

-The FDA lists soybeans as a major food allergen along with eight other allergens, including milk, eggs, fish, shellfish, tree nuts, peanuts, sesame, and wheat.2 The reaction caused by these allergens could range from mild skin rash to a life-threatening anaphylactic shock.
+The U.S. Food and Drug Administration (FDA) lists soybeans as a major food allergen along with eight other allergens, including milk, eggs, fish, shellfish, tree nuts, peanuts, sesame, and wheat.2 The reaction caused by these allergens could range from mild skin rash to a life-threatening anaphylactic shock.

 Symptoms of a soybean allergy, in particular, can appear anywhere from minutes to several hours after consumption or exposure.